Skip to content

 image.png

-If there are no errors, it means the launch was successful.
+If there are no errors, it means that the startup is successful.
 You can open http://your_ip:7899/v1/audio/speech in your browser to verify.
-If a result similar to the following appears, it means the launch was successful.
+If the result similar to the figure below appears, it means that the startup is successful.

 image.png